Voltz-T-Men/Interview_exercise/README.md

-# Interview_exercise
+# Interview_exercises
-This repo is ultilized for keeping my interview excersice for FPT QAI
+This repo is utilized for keeping my interview exercise for FPT QAI

 | Question   | Description  | Github |README|
 | :----------|:-----------------:| :-----:|-----:|